 Expert Source citing, costa V FCA

-But what if the force was greater than that from a faster deploying AHR than the court knew about?
+But what if the force was greater than the court was aware?

 Screenshot slow motion video source above https://www.youtube.com/watch?v=iBIfnZ-S4Ls